pone-software/strawb_package/docs/gitlab_github_ide.md

 4. Preferred checkout method: `HTTPS`
 5. Press apply and ok, now you are set to go.

-## Connect GitHub to PyCharm with https token
+## Connect GitHub with https token
-The steps and logic is nearly the same as in the [GitLab-https-Token](#Connect-GitLab-to-PyCharm-with-https-token) section.
+The steps and logic is nearly the same as in the [GitLab-https-Token](#Connect-GitLab-with-https-token) section.
 Here the official PyCharm guid to [register an existing account](https://www.jetbrains.com/help/pycharm/github.html#register-existing-account).
 If you don't have an GitHub account, create one first.